Build a full backend with Next.js and Neon

 });

-drizzle-kit push creates the table directly from your schema.
-In production, you'd typically use drizzle-kit generate and drizzle-kit migrate for tracked migrations, but push is faster for a tutorial.
+This example uses Drizzle's CLI to apply the schema, but you can use your ORM or migration tool's equivalent command. `drizzle-kit push` creates the table directly from your schema.
+In production, you'd typically use `drizzle-kit generate` and `drizzle-kit migrate` for tracked migrations, but push is faster for a tutorial.

-Then seed three sample posts in the Neon Console SQL Editor — two published and one draft, so step 9's where(eq(posts.isPublished, true)) filter has something visible to do.
+Then seed three sample posts in the [Neon Console SQL Editor](https://console.neon.tech): two published and one draft, so the `where(eq(posts.isPublished, true))` filter on the posts page has something visible to do.

 npx drizzle-kit push